 3D modeling has become a sought after activity by many 3D printing enthusiasts.
 Used across many industries, 3D modeling opens new opportunities.
 But modeling for 3D printing can be confusing.
-All 3D modelers use different modeling approaches, software, materials, printers, and it is normal to feel lost when attempting to create a perfect 3D model for 3D printing.
+All designers use different modeling approaches, software, materials, 3D printers, and it is normal to feel lost when attempting to create a perfect 3D model for 3D printing.

-If you are fed up with theoretical information on 3D modeling and are looking for some practical tips from experienced 3D modelers, who have designed the largest scaled, high detail fidelity, 1m+ Millennium Falcon model for 3D printing, this article will shed light on such aspects as software, and 3D modeling for 3D printing.
+If you are fed up with theoretical information on 3D modeling and are looking for some practical tips from experienced 3D modelers, this article will shed light on such aspects as software, and 3D modeling for 3D printing.

 Expert modelers share their view on 3D modeling software

 The truth is that there is no perfect 3D modeling software that can be recommended to every 3D modeler.
 It all depends on the 3D modeler’s preferences and way of working.
 Some of the most appreciated software for 3D modeling among experienced 3D designers is Autodesk MAYA, ZBrush, and MUDBOX.

 ZBrush and MUDBOX are 2 of the big players sculpting tools that are largely used for 3D modeling of game-related or any other figurines.
 They are completely different but have similar functionalities and features.
 Again, it all depends on the 3D modeler’s preferences, experience, and working habits.

 For the sake of comparison, we will be analyzing some sculpting applications from the perspective of an experienced 3D modeler, who has been modeling in these apps for a while now.